kiet-dt/crypto-analysis/README.md

-# Crypto Analysis Pipeline
+# Crypto Analysis
-A real-time cryptocurrency data analysis pipeline that collects, processes, and visualizes market data from Binance exchange using Apache Airflow, Kafka, Spark Streaming, and Elasticsearch.
+A real-time cryptocurrency data analysis pipeline that collects, processes, and visualizes market data from Binance exchange using Apache Airflow, Kafka, Spark Streaming, Elasticsearch and Grafana.

 ## Overview
 This project implements an end-to-end data pipeline for cryptocurrency market analysis.
 It streams real-time data from Binance WebSocket API, processes it through Kafka and Spark, stores it in Elasticsearch, and provides visualization dashboards.